Artificial turf–cancer hypothesis: Studies

 An unpublished study by Rutgers University examined crumb rubber from synthetic fields in New York City.
 It found six possibly carcinogenic polycyclic aromatic hydrocarbons at levels excessive to state regulations.
 The researchers warned that the findings could have been made inaccurate by solvent extraction used to release the chemicals from the rubber.

 In a statistical study of the list of soccer players with cancer provided by UW coach Amy Griffin, public health researchers for the State of Washington found that the rates of cancer were actually lower than was estimated for the general population.
 While they did not state any conclusions on the safety of this form of artificial turf, they did recommend that players not restrict their play due to the presumed health benefits of being active.

 In 2007, the California Office of Environmental Health Assessment (OEHHA) simulated interactions children can have with after coming into direct contact with artificial turf.
 Results showed that five chemicals, including four polycyclic aromatic hydrocarbons (PAHs), were found in samples.
 One of these compounds, chrysene, was present at levels higher than the standard established by OEHHA.
 Chrysene is a known carcinogen, meaning it can increase the risk of a child developing cancer.

 In late 2015, the United States Congress' House Energy and Commerce Committee ordered for the Environmental Protection Agency (EPA) to investigate a link.
-EPA, the Consumer Product Safety Commission and the Centers for Disease Control and Prevention are investigating.
+As of 2016, the EPA, the Consumer Product Safety Commission and the Centers for Disease Control and Prevention were investigating.

+In 2018, a study commissioned by the Dutch minister of Health, Welfare and Sport from the Dutch National Institute for Public Health and the Environment found that "our findings for a representative number of Dutch pitches are consistent with those of prior and contemporary studies observing no elevated health risk from playing sports on synthetic turf pitches with recycled rubber granulate".